LlanddewiLovesYou/TDD_Darts/notes.md

 - Reset the score when score reaches 1 or less than zero
 - Reset the score when score reaches 0 and final throw is not D, T or IR
 - Allow score of zero when final throw reaches zero and is D, T or IR
+- Ensure score is reduced appropriately after a series of throws

+Order of task completion
+- Check for a win when score is >= 170
+- Validate throw is 1 - 20 inclusive for S, D and T